superpowers04/superpowers04/README.md

 * Minecraft

 # Some random info
+- If I say h, I'm saying it to indicate I'm listening but don't know what to say or have nothing to say

 - I am not looking for a partner at the moment
 - Purple is pog
 - I code in lua and haxe